K-JC/Hangman/README.md

 # Validator testing
-Using Python CI Linter tester, the only error left that I after correcting the rest was "ERROR: W605 invalid escape sequence '\ '".
+Using PEP8 Python Validator, the only error left that I after correcting the rest was "ERROR: W605 invalid escape sequence '\ '".
 Only the hangman displays with the backslash in were effected.

 # Deployment (heroku)
 Following the steps that Code Insitute have shown me to do....